kbogas/academic-kickstart/content/post/coin_change/index.md

 Well as expected the *RE* method is by far the slowest one.
 In fact it was so slow, I had to interrupt it from running for all test cases.
 So, we won't focus on this one.

-Regarding the two main-contesters we can see than the _DP_ one seems to be faster and not really affected by the amount of cash to be returned.
+Regarding the two main-contesters, we can see than the _DP_ one seems to be faster and not affected by the amount of cash to be returned.
 We can see a hint of linear dependence to the cash to be returned but this is more of a guess/intuition rather than an insight gained from the graph.

-This is somewhat expected as <u>Dynamic Programming works really well when the states table is small</u>.
-This happens because the states that have to be visited are small in number and it can be easy to navigate through them to find the optimal solution,
+This is somewhat expected as <u>Dynamic Programming works well when the states table is small</u>.
+This happens because the states that have to be visited are small in number and it can be easy to navigate through them to find the optimal solution.

-On the other hand, the *IP* method seems to take up some time for the initial small values, but then the time needed seems constant regardless the value of the cash.
-However, this constant plateau is still higher than the time needed for the *DP* method.
+On the other hand, the *IP* method seems to take up some time for the initial small values, but then the time needed seems constant regardless of the value cash returned.
+However, this constant plateau is still worse than the time needed for the *DP* method.

 But what happens, when we change the scale of things?

-Let's run another test suite with much larger values and evaluate the results between the *DP* and *IP* method.
+Let's run another experiment with much larger values and evaluate the results of the *DP* and *IP* methods.

 ```python